hozlucas28/hozlucas28/README.md

         👋 Hello!
 I'm Lucas, a <strong>software developer</strong> with extensive knowledge in <strong>Front-end</strong>, and <strong>Back-end</strong>.
 I have over <strong>5 years of programming experience</strong>, sharing my knowledge since 2019.
 I focus on creating impactful experiences that blend design and functionality, through my <strong>skills in UX and UI</strong>.
     </p>
     <p>
         🎓 Currently, I nourish myself with the knowledge, advice, and good practices from <strong>Google Developer Experts</strong>: <a href="https://www.linkedin.com/in/alanbuscaglia/">Alan Buscaglia (Gentleman Programming)</a> and <a href="https://www.linkedin.com/in/midudev/">Miguel Angel Durán García (Midudev)</a>.
-In addition, I am pursuing my studies in the field of <strong>Software Engineering</strong>.
+In addition, I am pursuing my studies in the field of <strong>Computer Engineering</strong>.
     </p>
     <p>
         ☎️ Do you want to get in touch?